 - 1. Open to any residents of Graham and adjoining counties. - 2.
-There are no limits set for entries but NOT DUPLICATES!! - 3.
+There are no limits set for entries but NO DUPLICATES !! - 3.
 No entries that were previously exhibited will be accepted. - 4.
-All decisions made by the Superintendent will be final. - 5.
-All entries must be registered on the FairEntry System.
+All decisions made by the Superintendent will be final.

+- 5. All entries must be registered on the FairEntry System.
 Please contact the Extension Office for more information or to register your entries.
 Static entries by registering your entries when you bring them in to be judged before 10:00 a.m. - 6.
-All entries (except for Dogs, Cats, Poultry, Rabbits, Horses, Beef, Sheep, Goats and Swine) must be in place by 10:00 A.M., Friday, July 26, 2024.
+All entries (except for Dogs, Cats, Poultry, Rabbits, Horses, Beef, Sheep, Goats and Swine) must be in place by 10:00 A.M., Friday, July 25th, 2025.
 For animal/livestock check-in times, please refer to the Livestock Rules. - 7.
 Purple, Blue, Red, and White placings will be given in each class. - 8.
 Exhibits (except livestock) will remain in place until 7:30 a.m.
-Thursday, August 1, 2024, and should be picked up before 8:30 a.m. on that Thursday morning.
-However, items may be checked-out on Wednesday, July 31, 10:00 p.m. -10:15 p.m.
+Thursday, July 31st, 2025 and should be picked up before 8:30 a.m. on that Thursday morning.
 (Must have county agent present to remove any items.)
 Livestock Entries may be released after their respective shows, with permission of the Superintendent and after the stalls and/or areas used are cleaned. - 9.
 Please cash premium checks within 90 days after the issue date.
 There will not be any checks reissued if not cashed within the 90-day time frame.